rails/rails/guides/source/active_model_basics.md

   after_update :finalize_me
   around_update :log_me

+  # `define_model_callbacks` method containing `run_callbacks` which runs the callback for the given event
   def update
     run_callbacks(:update) do
       puts "update method called"
-      # this is the callback method executed when `update` is called on an object.
     end
   end

   private

+  # when update is called on an object, then this method is called by `before_update` callback
   def reset_me
-    puts "reset_me method: called before the update method"
+    puts "reset_me method: called before the update method" end

-    # when update is called on an object, then this method is called by `before_update` callback
+  # when update is called on an object, then this method is called by `after_update` callback
-  end

   def finalize_me
-    puts "finalize_me method: called after the update method"
+    puts "finalize_me method: called after the update method" end

-    # when update is called on an object, then this method is called by `after_update` callback
+  # when update is called on an object, then this method is called by `around_update` callback
-  end

   def log_me
     puts "log_me method: called around the update method" yield
-    puts "log_me method: block successfully called"
+    puts "log_me method: block successfully called" end end
-    # When update is called on an object, then this method is called by `around_update` callback
-  end
-end
 ```